 Estimated tax form.
 If your estimated income tax obligation is to the United States, use the worksheet in the Form 1040-ES package to figure your estimated tax, including self-employment tax.
-You can use the payment vouchers in the Form 1040-ES package for your payments, or you can pay by credit card.
+You can use the payment vouchers in the Form 1040-ES package for your payments, or you can pay by credit card using a pay-by-phone system or direct debit if you are filing Form 1040 or Form 1040A electronically.